-- Assess.
+- 1. Assess.
 Assess CYPs needs this happens at the start of each termly cycle to ensure we obtain a clear analysis of the CYP's need.
 The SENCo will support if required.
 We will ensure that the assessment informs any adjustments, approaches, resources, intervention and/or support required. - 2.
 Plan.
-If needed a plan will be written by the class teacher supported by the SENCo if required.
-We use the SEN Support Plan template.
-The focus will be on how to overcome the barriers to learning identified in the assessment.
-An agreed date to review the plan with the parents if possible will be made.

-Teachers are advised to refer to our whole school provision maps in SEN file to help plan any adjustments, approaches, resources or interventions required.
-If additional adult support is to be provided whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
+This will be undertaken at least termly with the parents and CYP.
+The views of parents and pupils are of paramount importance.
+We do not record this separately; are advised to refer to our whole school provision maps to help plan any adjustments, approaches, resources, or interventions required.
+If additional adult support is to be provided whether in -class or outside of class, it must be clear how, what and when this will be undertaken.
 The class teacher is responsible for monitoring the impact, supported by the SENCo.
 The additional adult support is someone who must be suitably trained to undertake the intervention.